roq-trading/roq-binance-futures/src/roq/binance_futures/index.rst

       :align: left

       * - :cpp:class:`Funds <roq::FundsUpdate>`
-        - |checkmark|
+        - |check-mark|
         -
       * - :cpp:class:`Position <roq::PositionUpdate>`
-        - |checkmark|
+        - |check-mark|
         -

 .. note::

+   |check-mark| = Available.

+   |negative-cross-mark| = Not implemented.

+   |cross-mark| = Unavailable.

-   |dagger| The exchange protocol does not support streaming updates for reference data and market status.
+   |footnote-1| The exchange protocol does not support streaming updates for reference data and market status.

-   |double-dagger| The PAPI protocol does not support order modifications.
+   |footnote-2| The PAPI protocol does not support order modifications.

 Using